 A cloud backup means your system’s data is being stored online.
 This could be a file level backup using a cloud service like Dropbox or OneDrive or something more in depth like a computer image with Barracuda.
 This type of backup is often nice to have as it is offsite and accessible from anywhere.
 If anything happens to the office, your backups are secure somewhere else.
 The downside to a cloud backup is that it can take a very long time to download the backup depending on the amount of data.
 The larger amount of data, the more we would recommend a physical backup.

 A physical backup uses local hardware to store the backups.
 This can be done using a piece of equipment like a network attached storage device.
-You can also use the built in backup service provided by a computer’s operating system to backup to an additional hard drive installed on the computer.
+You can also use the built in backup service provided by a computer’s operating system.
+For example, to backup to an additional hard drive installed on the computer.
 This is the best course of action for system critical machines.
 It will allow for a quick restore.

 We at Fizen Technology often recommend using both an onsite physical backup and an offsite cloud backup.
 This gives you options depending on the problem that is presented.
 In short, you would be prepared.